Vegan Meat Pie (Vegan Tourtière)

 DAIRY FREE BUTTER: my go-to choice is Becel, but I have also used President's Choice.
 If you prefer to use salted butter, that works, but remember to omit the extra salt from the ingredients.

-NOT VEGAN: if you're not vegan, you can use regular butter in the pie pastry dough, and either heavy cream or an egg wash on the crust before baking.
+NOT VEGAN: if you're not vegan, you can use regular butter in the pie pastry dough, and either melted butter, heavy cream or an egg wash on the crust before baking.

 PIE PASTRY: It's important your butter is cold, and I find plant-based butter melts quickly.
 So you can either grate the butter in using a cold box grater, or put your butter in the freezer for 10-15 minutes before you need it.
 And if you find your butter starts to get really warm or melt while you're working with it, just put the bowl and dough in the fridge or freezer for 10 minutes.

-POTATOES STICKING: add a little more water if your potatoes are sticking to the bottom, but you don't want the filling to be too watery.
+POTATOES STICKING: add a little more water if your potatoes are really sticking to the bottom, but you don't want the filling to be too watery.
+It's natural if they stick a little, but the water and red wine vinegar should help to deglaze.

 PIE PLATE: the pie plate I typically use is 9" wide, and 1.5" tall, so it's quite deep.